flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

-## Mathematical proof that Human-Augmented AI beats lone AI
+## Where Human-Augmented AI will always beat lone AI

 Once upon a time, it was believed that a computer could never beat the top players in chess.
 Today chess programs are so advanced that when they go head to head, assisstance from the top players is completely irrelevant.